 What I needed was a friend to call me a trigger-yanking idiot.
 But I didn’t really know these guys yet.
 As we poked along another logging road, Skipper turned to see me checking the turrets on my scope and talking aloud: “Had we not just finished shooting at the range, I’d wonder…”

 Just before dark, we topped a small rise to see a brute of a black bear feeding on the side of another logging road.
-This time I put the crosshair on the bear’s shoulder, squeezed the trigger, and dropped the bruin where he stood.
+This time I put the crosshair on the bear’s shoulder, held steadier, squeezed the trigger, and dropped the bruin where he stood.
 As we took pictures in the fading light, Miller said, “He’s one of our biggest bears of the season, but you still ruined my life missing that chocolate one.”

 “Mine too,” Skipper added.
 “Just think, if Brantley had held it together earlier, we could be rolling up into camp with a big chocolate bear for him, and this giant for me.
 But that’s OK.
 We had to let him just keep shooting till he hit one, or we’d never have seen the end of his pouting.”

 I spent the rest of that week riding in the back seat of Miller’s truck, glassing logging roads and hoping for a giant bear to step out for Skipper.
 At least once every couple of hours, one of those guys would mention about how nice going fishing would be, but we couldn’t because of the “inconsiderate, bear-missing bastard in the back.”
+Skipper, in fact, ended up going home without a bear—one of the only ones in camp to do so—and he’s never let me forget that.
+And one time I called up Chad Miller for some tips on field-judging bears and he said, “I’ll give you a tip: When they’re huge and standing right in front of you, don’t miss them!”

 You always hope to get to that point when you miss in front of strangers.